 - ABOUT US

 Chemical engineers apply the principles of chemistry and engineering to produce useful commodities ranging from antibiotics to zirconium.
-Contemporary areas of interest to chemical engineers include environmental processes and preservation, food and pharmaceutical production and medicine.
+Contemporary areas of interest to chemical engineers include alternative energy, environmental processes and preservation, food and pharmaceutical production, and medicine.
 As a chemical engineering major at UC Davis, you'll have access to resources like scanning electron microscopes and X-ray diffractometers to enhance your study, and you may participate in research projects along with some of the most highly regarded researchers in the nation.

 Name: Kate Shasky